motkeg/linux-design/ex3/ex3.md

 Gentoo PGP keys need to be exported.
 This is most easily achieved by using a separate keyring in `gentoo-stage` script, and exporting all keys from there.

+The source `shared` directory is locates in `ex3`, and the target directory is `/usr/local/shared` inside the chroot.

 ## Task 2: Basic configuration with local portage overlay